Sant720/sandwich/content/docs/extras/setup-journey.md

 ---

 # Hugo on WSL: First time setup
-*A real-world log of installing Hugo, fixing errors, and getting a docs site running with hugo-book*
+*A real-world log of installing Hugo, fixing errors, and getting a docs site running with hugo-book.*

 ## Introduction

-This page documents my **actual terminal journey** getting Hugo installed on a WSL Ubuntu environment, configuring the **hugo-book** theme, and fixing all the issues I ran into along the way.

-I have experience using similar tools (Nextra, Jekyll, Docusaurus) but this was my first time using Hugo.
+This page documents my **actual terminal journey** getting Hugo installed on a WSL Ubuntu environment, configuring the **hugo-book** theme, and fixing the issues I ran into along the way.
+I use WSL daily and have experience with similar documentation tools (Nextra, Jekyll, Docusaurus), but this was my first time working with Hugo itself.

+My goal was to go beyond a quick demo and get a **real documentation site** running: proper theme, working layouts, and a production-style deployment on Vercel.
+That meant dealing with package managers, theme compatibility, version mismatches, and a few low-level surprises from glibc.

-It includes:
+This write-up includes:

 - Wrong install methods I tried (snap, old apt packages, manual tarballs).
 - PATH and GLIBC problems.
 - The final, stable solution using **Homebrew on Linux**.
-- Vercel deployment.
+- Vercel deployment and build configuration.

+> [!NOTE]
-This is partly a self‑reference and partly a guide for anyone who hits the same problems on WSL.
+> This article is partly a self-reference log and partly a guide for anyone trying to run Hugo with hugo-book on WSL.
+It assumes you are comfortable with the terminal and basic Git usage.

 ---

+## Installing Hugo on WSL

-## 1. First attempts: snap and apt
+### 1. First attempts: snap and apt

 I started in my intended project directory: